christiespeich/mooberry-book-manager-image-fixer/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to **Tools** -> **Book Manager Image Fixer**

+== Frequently Asked Questions ==

+= I get an error about no such function called array_column. =

+You webhost is using a version of PHP prior to 5.5.
+Update Mooberry Book Manager Image Fixer to version 1.1 to resolve this issue.

 == Screenshots ==

 1. Example

 == Changelog ==

+= 1.1 =
+* Fixed: uses column_exists() wrapper function in case PHP <5.5 is used

 = 1.0 =
 * Initial